Estimated Reading Time: 4 Minutes

 All land is registered in the National Registry in meters.
 But you will find that land is described in a listing in m2 when under 10,000 m2 and in hectares when more than that.
 One hectare stands for 2.5 acres.
 Although, you’ll still find many local farmers use the word manzana, which is 7,000 meters (1 3/4 acre).
 A manzana is the size of the minimal allowed agricultural lot size.

 When you purchase a property in Costa Rica, make sure the size on the survey map is the same as the one shown in the National Registry.
 If the difference is more than 10%, you must ask your attorney for a recommendation before purchasing.

 - Translate 1 linear meter (m1) into linear foot: multiply meters by 3 (to be exact 3.28).

-- One meter is one big step of a middle-sized person, for easy measurement.
+- One meter is one big step for a middle-sized person for easy measurement.

 - One hectare is 2.5 acres.

 When buying real estate here, do it through an agent who can show you how we measure properties in Costa Rica.